jpodgorny/stokes_tables/README.md

 emission were computed using the STOKES code (Goosmann & Gaskell 2007, Marin 2018).

 The provided tables conform to OGIP standards and can be directly used in XSPEC using the `atable` command.
-Four FITS tables are available for the Stoke parameters i, q and u:
+Four FITS tables are available for the Stokes parameters i, q and u:

 * [stokes_unpol_iso-v2.fits](https://owncloud.asu.cas.cz/index.php/s/lG7R3Ns5gDeDMkS)